Temporary employment program

 - Coordinate extension end dates with the Integrated Service Center using the Monitor Employment Status and Change Job – Data Change – Extend Employment End Date- Staff Campus, Medical Centers user guides.

 Under certain circumstances, you may need to create a new position and requisition in Workday rather than extend the end date.
-This is the case when any of the following apply:
+This is the case when:

 - There is a change in job class code, job profile, or department

-- An employment termination has been entered in Workday for the employee
+- A termination has been entered in Workday for the employee

 Benefits, time off, and leaves

-Temporary employees who meet eligibility criteria can participate in employer-provided insurance and retirement plans.
-The Integrated Service Center notifies temporary employees of their eligibility.
+Temporary hourly staff employees who meet eligibility criteria can participate in employer-provided insurance and retirement plans.
+The Integrated Service Center notifies employees of their eligibility.

-Temporary employees accrue paid sick time off.
-Additional information about accrual rates can be found on the Sick time off for temporary and student hourly employees webpage.
-They are also eligible for unpaid time off due to a disability or serious health condition (or to care for a family member with a serious health condition) or for military duty.
+Temporary hourly staff employees accrue paid sick time off.
+Additional information can be found on the Sick time off for temporary and student hourly employees webpage.
+Likewise, they are also eligible for unpaid absences due to a disability or serious health condition (or to care for a family member with a serious health condition) or for military duty.
 Contact your HR leave specialist for questions about temporary employee leave of absence or time off.

 A temporary hourly employee can be represented by a union and covered by a collective bargaining agreement depending on the type of work and location of the job.

-- Has a job assignment that matches an SEIU Local 925 or WFSE bargaining unit title
+- Has a job assignment and work location that matches an SEIU Local 925 or WFSE bargaining unit title

-- Has a registered nurse job assignment that matches an SEIU 1199 registered nurse 2 or 3 bargaining unit title
+- Has a registered nurse job assignment that matches an WSNA registered nurse bargaining unit title

 The Temporary Employment Notice